 Labour relations are governed by both the Employment Relationship Act and collective agreements.

-The employment of foreigners is regulated by the Employment, Self-employment and Work of Foreigners Act and other legislation.
-The regime for the entry and residence of foreigners in Slovenia is governed by the Foreigners Act.
+The employment of foreigners is regulated by the Employment, Self-employment and Work of Foreigners Act, and other legislation.
+The Foreigners Act provides the regime for the entry and residence of foreigners in Slovenia.

 The rights and obligations arising from employment relationships in Slovenia are regulated by the Employment Relationship Act, general collective agreements, collective agreements on the level of industrial sectors and by companies’ by-laws and employment contracts.

-The Employment Relationship Act and collective agreements define the minimum level of rights for employees; company acts and employment contracts may also provide more favourable rights.
+The Employment Relationship Act and collective agreements define the minimum level of rights for employees; company acts and employment contracts may also provide more favourable rights for employees.

 An employment contract can be concluded on a permanent or fixed-term basis, with full- or part-time employment (for foreign workers, part-time employment is only possible under certain conditions).

-The conclusion of an employment contract is always compulsory when elements exist of an employment relationship (i.e. continuously working in person in an organised work process, in return for remuneration, according to instructions and under supervision etc.).
+The conclusion of an employment contract is always compulsory when elements of an employment relationship exist (i.e. a person is continuously working in an organised work process, in return for remuneration, according to instructions and under supervision etc.).

 Hiring of employees

 An employment contract must generally be made in writing.
-Even so, if there is no written contract, in the case of a dispute where elements of an employment relationship exist an employment relationship is presumed.
+Still, if there is no written contract, when a dispute arises an employment relationship is presumed where elements of an employment relationship exist.

 The employment contract may be concluded in a foreign language but a copy in the Slovenian language is required.

-The employment contract must cover certain matters such as the names of the contracting parties, date of commencing work, employment position or type of work, place of performance, type of employment (permanent or fixed-term) and of the work (full-time or part-time), working hours, annual leave, basic salary and payment methods, notice periods, binding collective agreements and other compulsory elements prescribed by the law.
+The employment contract must cover certain matters such as the names of the contracting parties, employment commencement date, employment position or type of work, place of performance, type of employment (permanent or fixed-term) and of the work (full-time or part-time), working hours, annual leave, basic salary and payment methods, notice periods, binding collective agreements and other compulsory elements prescribed by the law.